que-es-un-array

 Representation of the Array in memory

 Each element in an ARRAY has a unique position called an index, which is used to directly access that element.
-For example, this is how we would access the element 06.
+For example, this is how we would access element 06.

 curso-programacion-array-1

-Access to position 06 of the array
+Accessing position 06 of the array

-When to use an Array
+When to use an array

-Properties of Arrays
+Properties of arrays

 PropertyList